 The Company is subject to Isle of Man income tax at 0%, and during the period had no income subject to taxation in other jurisdictions, and has no capital allowances or deferred tax implications.
 Accordingly, the Directors have made no provision for taxation charges or liabilities for the period and have not presented the formal reconciliation required under IAS 12.
-As per Note 15 in 2022 the Company made a prior year adjustment in respect of provision for tax due by a subsidiary of £122,222.
+A provision of $\pm 102,856$ (2023 - $\pm 122,222$) for taxation translated at the prevailing exchange rate at the year end has been include in respect of one of the Group's subsidiaries.